 Core modules will deepen your evaluative and critical skills and your ability to conduct research through a dissertation.
 Crime as Social Harm, Comparative Criminal Justice, and Security in a Global Age are covered.

 Graduates work for the police and prison services, as well as the criminal courts administration and the Fiscal Service.
 Community justice provides work opportunities in sectors related to restorative justice and mediation, community safety and working with offenders, victims and witnesses.
 The private security industry has a demand for managers with a knowledge of the criminal justice system especially in the area of fraud detection and internet crime.

-It is possible for students to undertake a two-week exchange programme with Washburn University in Kansas, University of the West of Florida and Florida Pacific University.
 Opportunities exist for students to study in the EU through the Erasmus+ Programme.